-COVID-19 forced organisations to transform their operations overnight and in the process debunked many widely held conventional beliefs.
+COVID-19 forced organizations to transform their operations overnight, and in the process debunked many widely held conventional beliefs.

 So far, both physicians and consumers have welcomed these changes.
 Consumers in particular preferred to stay away from the hospital.

 Even as the pandemic curve appears to be flattening in many areas, the impact on the market is likely to last.
-Many hospitals are now looking towards recovery of their business, staff and operations.
-Executives contemplating steps towards recovery should also take into consideration how their business can thrive in the future.
+Many hospitals are now looking toward recovery of their business, staff, and operations.
+Executives contemplating steps toward recovery should also take into consideration how their business can thrive in the future.
 To that end, we suggest they adopt the hospital of the future as outlined in this article.